Loading

 How does this program work?

-The Academy of Advanced Manufacturing program recruits veterans with technical skills.
-They complete an in-depth screening and assessment process for their potential success in the AAM program and future advanced manufacturing jobs.
+The Academy of Advanced Manufacturing (AAM) recruits U.S. military veterans with technical aptitude and transferable skills.
+Participants complete a comprehensive screening and assessment process to evaluate their potential for success in the AAM program and in future advanced manufacturing roles.

-The AAM Program consists of a 12-week training curriculum that covers both technical and professional competencies.
-Some of the key technical courses include industrial automation principles, controllers, networks, visualization, AC drives/motors, instrumentation, and machine safety.
-The major professional competencies include accelerating team performance, communications, navigating change, managing conflict and presentation skills.
-Graduates of the AAM Program are certified by Rockwell Automation in these technical and professional areas.
+AAM consists of an 11‑week training curriculum covering both technical and professional competencies.
+Key technical courses include industrial automation principles, controllers, networks, visualization, AC drives and motors, instrumentation, and machine safety.
+Core professional competencies include communication, navigating change, managing conflict, and presentation skills.
+Graduates of the AAM program earn Rockwell Automation certifications validating these technical and professional capabilities.

 View the Certification Skills List